emehrkay/ssssg/README.md

 * tornado
 * markdown
-* I wrote it in Python 3.5, but there shouldn't be any reason to run in 2.7
+* I wrote it in Python 3.5, but there shouldn't be any reason for it not to run in 2.7

 ##Installation